hpcc-systems/HPCC-Platform/testing/regress/README.rst

 7. Key file generation:
 ------------------------------

 The regression suite stores every test case output into ~/HPCCSystems-regression/result directory.
 This is the latest version of result.
-(Previous version can be found in ~/HPCCSystems-regression/archives directory.)
-When a test case execution finished Regression Suite compares this output file with the relevant key file to determine the result.
+(The previous version can be found in ~/HPCCSystems-regression/archives directory.)
+When a test case execution finished Regression Suite compares this output file with the relevant key file to verify the result.

 So if you have a new test case and it works well on all clusters (or some of them and excluded from all others by //no<cluster> tag inside it See: 6. ) then you can get key file in 2 steps:

-1. Run test case with ./regress [suitedir] query <testcase.ecl> <cluster> and ignore the result report (wich will be fail, based on no key file).
+1. Run test case with ./regress [suitedir] query <testcase.ecl> <cluster> .

 2. Copy the output (testcase.xml) file from ~/HPCCSystems-regression/result to the relevant key file directory.

-(To check everything is fine, repeat the step 1. and you shuld get pass result. )
+(To check everything is fine, repeat the step 1 and the query should now pass. )

 8. Configuration setting in regress.json file:
 -------------------------------------------------------------